swttt/com.swttt.homekit/README.md

   "BEARER_TOKEN": "Your bearer token here"
 }
 ```
+### Important

-When you pair Homey within the Home app, make sure you use the code `200-20-200`.
+When you pair Homey within the Home app it should ask for a code.
+This is `200-20-200`.